Perhaps it’s as simple as this.

 Oh, and this is not GAS (aka.
 Gear Acquisition Syndrome), just to get that out of the way.
 Well, not for the sake of equipment at least.

 Speaking of equipment.
-I’m finding it interesting to note how talking about gadgets is often easier than the whys and the what–ifs and the hows regarding the work itself.
+I’m finding it interesting to notice how talking about gadgets is often easier than the whys and the what–ifs and the hows regarding the work itself.
 Wonder what to make of that.
 Actually finding it a little embarrassing, the fact that I’m approaching it from this angle, but regarding this particular issue—frame proportions—I’m having trouble putting my finger on what it is exactly about a square frame that attracts me.
 Apart from how it feels right somehow.
 Whether or not it adds qualities to static landscape photographs (or removes them) may well be debated, but it’s one that I haven’t even come to terms with myself.

 Guess the search for components that fulfill the need and match each other is about to continue then.
 And not another word about it here until something constructive has come out of it.
 Should that ever happen.